dylanpieper/chatalot/README.md

 **Take the helm of [ellmer](https://github.com/tidyverse/ellmer)!**

 This package provides batch processing capabilities for chat models from the ellmer package.
 It implements safe state handling and batch operations using S7 classes.
-This is a sequential processing implementation serves as an interim solution until parallel processing is integrated into ellmer using [httr2](https://httr2.r-lib.org) which will significantly boost performance.
+This is a sequential processing implementation that serves as an interim solution until parallel processing is integrated into ellmer using [httr2](https://httr2.r-lib.org) which will significantly boost performance.

 ## Installation